 Malignant causes require further treatment with appropriate chemotherapy, radiation, and/or surgery.
-Most malignant tumours causing SVC syndrome are sensitive to radiotherapy.
-Chemotherapy is an effective option for treatment of lung cancer, lymphomas, and germ cell tumours.[26]
-Thymomas resistant to chemotherapy and radiation may require surgical resection and SVC reconstruction.[27]
+Most malignant tumors causing SVC syndrome are sensitive to radiation therapy.
+Chemotherapy is an effective option for treatment of lung cancer, lymphomas, and germ cell tumors.[26]
+Thymomas that are resistant to chemotherapy and radiation may require surgical resection and SVC reconstruction.[27]
 Selection of therapy will depend on the type of malignancy, staging, and histopathology.
-See Small cell lung cancer , Non-small cell lung cancer , Non-Hodgkin's lymphoma , Thymic tumour .
+See Small cell lung cancer, Non-Small cell lung cancer, Non-Hodgkin lymphoma, Thymic tumor.

-Endovascular stenting is performed to achieve more rapid improvement in symptoms and has fewer side effects compared with radiotherapy.[23]
+Endovascular stenting is performed to achieve more rapid improvement in symptoms and has fewer side effects compared with radiation therapy.[23]
 [24] [25]

-Second-line treatment is palliative therapy.
-This includes palliative radiotherapy, chemotherapy or corticosteroids (for lymphomas and thymomas), endovascular stents, or rarely bypass surgery.[1]
+Second line treatment is palliative therapy.
+This includes palliative radiation therapy, chemotherapy or corticosteroids (for lymphomas and thymomas), endovascular stents, or rarely bypass surgery.[1]
 [2] In rare cases, surgical decompression can be performed.
 Thrombolysis with indwelling catheters has also been described in small studies.[28]
 Supportive treatment consists of diuretics, low-salt diet, avoidance of upper-extremity lines, head elevation, and oxygen.